xuyuji9000/opentelemetry-playground/Node.JS/distributed-tracing/output-trace-to-console/Readme.md

-This folder contains an example about using OpenTelemetry with Node.JS.
+This folder contains an example about exporting trace to console with Node.JS.

 # Commands